Spot Delivery Scams

-A few days or weeks later, the dealer calls and asks you to return to "sign a few more papers".
-"Mr. Smith", they say, "we couldn't get the car financed and you need to sign a new loan with another bank" or "you need someone to co-sign", or "give us another $1000 and we can do the deal", or "Mr Smith, we need to increase your monthly payment to get this done".
-The dealer may even have delayed paying off a traded vehicle loan or refused to mail registration papers, all to place additional pressure on the consumer to do as they are instructed or to face dire consequences to their credit.
+A few days or weeks later, the dealer calls and asks you to return to "sign a few more papers."
+They say, "We couldn't get the car financed, and you need to sign a new loan with another bank," or "You need someone to co-sign," or "Give us another $1000 and we can do the deal," or "We need to increase your monthly payment to get this done."

 Sound familiar?
 It gets worse.